pawelwilczewski/ue5-coding-guide/README.md

 15.3. _REMOVED RULE_

-15.4. __CONSIDER__ Events are preferred in general, but events can't be exposed to Blueprints - and prefer to expose!
+15.4. __CONSIDER__ events are preferred in general, but events can't be exposed to Blueprints - and prefer to expose!

 15.5. __DO__ always declare delegate properties as `BlueprintAssignable` (consider using events otherwise).